visgl/luma.gl/docs/api-reference/webgl/texture-3d.md

 # Texture3D (WebGL2)

-A `Texture3D` holds a number of textures of the same size and format.
-The entire array can be passed to the shader which uses an extra texture coordinate to sample from it.
-A core feature of `Texture3D` is that the entire stack of images can passed as a single uniform to and accessed in a GLSL shader, and sampled using 3D coordinates.

-3D textures are typically used to store volumetric data or for 3D lookup tables in shaders.
+A `Texture3D` is a volumetric texture that can be sample in the shader using a 3D texture coordinate.

 Most texture related functionality is implemented by and documented on the [Texture](/docs/api-reference/webgl/texture.md) base class.
 For additional information, see [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Texture).

 ## Usage

-Create a new texture array
+Create a new 3D texture
 ```js
 if (Texture3D.isSupported()) {
   texture3D = new Texture3D(gl, {...});